FairAppeal

 Where does the Assessor get Wallingford wrong?

 Wallingford's preserved housing stock is a strength culturally and a quirk for assessments.
-The mass-appraisal model often groups its 1910s bungalows with renovated comps from Fremont or Green Lake that have been pushed through with permits, modern kitchens, and finished basements — none of which most Wallingford originals share.
+The spring valuation often groups its 1910s bungalows with renovated comps from Fremont or Green Lake that have been pushed through with permits, modern kitchens, and finished basements, none of which most Wallingford originals share.

 Wallingford comps best to itself first, and to the southern edge of Green Lake and the eastern edge of Fremont as secondary sets.
-A tight comp set drawn from genuinely similar homes — same submarket, similar size and age, similar condition — is what moves a Wallingford appeal at the King County Board of Equalization.
+A tight comp set wins these cases.

 What does a Wallingford appeal actually look like?